Hodge-Laplacian Eigenvalues on Surfaces with Boundary: Introduction

 \section{Introduction}

 \ \ \ \ \ \ Let us consider the following classical question in Spectral Theory in Riemannian Geometry.
 Given a compact Riemannian manifold with a nonempty boundary, how many Neumann eigenvalues are less then the $k$-th Dirichlet eigenvalue?
-This question is related to the study of nodal domains \cite{Cox} or the investigation of maxima and minima of eigenfunctions and the hot spots conjecture \cite{Mariano}.
+This question is related, for example, to the the investigation of maxima and minima of eigenfunctions and the hot spots conjecture \cite{Mariano}.

 Consider a compact oriented Riemannian manifold $M$ with a boundary $\partial M.$ In this case, the spectra of the Dirichlet and Neumann boundary problems for the Laplace-Beltrami operator are discrete sets without limit points other than $+\infty$.
 In particular, any Dirichlet or Neumann eigenvalue has finite multiplicity, see \cite[Theorem 2.1.39]{topics}.
 Let us denote the ordered eigenvalues of the Dirichlet boundary problem (Dirichlet eigenvalues) by